Speckkatze/mappingRobot/README.md

 WHAT YOU NEED:

   - 1x Raspberry Pi 4b + microSD card
-  - 1x Waveshare Stepper Motor HAT
+  - 1x Waveshare Stepper Motor HAT  (https://www.waveshare.com/wiki/Stepper_Motor_HAT)
   - 2x NEMA 17 Stepper Motor 1.5a 12v (shouldnt be bigger than 42x42x39mm, otherwise you wont be able to fit them)
   - 1x 5a12v DC PSU
-  - 4x Arduino 6x6mm push button
+  - 4x Arduino 6x6mm push button    (7 if you want some on the breadboard for debugging, recommended)
   - 3x ballpen spring 20mm
   - 4x 10koh resistor
   - 4x 100oh resistor
   - 8x m3 12mm screw
   - cables to connect pins with buttons
   - zipties
-  - Breadboard (not strictly needed but makes it easier)
+  - Breadboard (not strictly needed but makes it easier by requiring less soldering)
+  - glue

   All STL files here: